 The problem was users weren't fully engaged when buying print products- at least not all the time.
 What I found interesting was that there were "easy decisions", like choosing designs and customizing them.
 These were things that they knew how to do, and wanted to spend time doing.
 Users blanked or froze when making decisions between the different products and product options, but even when they weren't happy with some of the design choices on the site, they would spend a significantly higher amount of time on design.

-But I think perception of the product does come into play as well.
+But I think perception of the product and the process does come into play as well.
 When I interviewed users for other projects, they always described Staples print as "quick and easy" even when they'd had problems on the site, and even when they'd had to come into the store to talk to an associate to get their product printed correctly.

-I think most peoploe have this idea that you just walk into a store or quickly go to a website and get something printed- there are no middle steps.
+I think most people have this idea that you just walk into a store or quickly go to a website and get something printed- there are no middle steps.
 People don't know print options or what they are, and in most cases, I found that they were very very resistant to learning, even if they were printing, for example a very large poster for an important event.